Lawrence Lemieux: Post-retirement

 Lemieux has since retired from professional sailing and is now a coach.
-He is currently living at Seba Beach, Alberta.
+In 2008, he was inducted into the Alberta Sports Hall of Fame.
 Asked in a 2012 interview if he would rather be talking about the medal he might have won instead of the rescue, Lemieux referred to sailing's lack of a high media profile: "You spend your life working really hard internationally and you get very few accolades.
 So that's the ironic thing; 25 years after this rescue, we're still talking about it."
+As of 2020, Lemieux was living at Seba Beach, Alberta.